slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 They are both similar and act based on a (State,Action) => ResultingState function.
 So in order to do this, we had to be able to simulate our game in the background.
-Thankfully since I had already had my game decoupled from everything else this was really easy to implement and play around with.
+Thankfully since I had already had my game mostly decoupled from everything else this was really easy to implement and play around with.

 The Monte Carlo Simulation method simulates the game for each possible